Senior Gear Editor

 Pockets

 When it comes to ski outerwear, pockets matter.
 Maybe they matter more to some people than others, but even those who ski with a backpack will want to keep some small items closer at hand.
 In our jacket pockets, you’ll usually find some lip balm, a voile strap, a ski pass, phone, Swiss Army knife, and maybe an energy bar or two.
 As such, solid exterior pockets, often either on the chest or at the hip, are a necessity.
-Some jackets place those hip pockets higher up, so they’re still accessible with a backpack on.
+Some jackets like the Flylow Quantum Pro place those hip pockets higher up, so they’re still accessible with a backpack on.

 we’re also huge suckers for interior drop pockets.
 These big mesh squares inside a jacket let you store skins and keep them warm for backcountry expeditions, dry out a pair of foggy goggles, or stash gloves when walking around the lodge.
-One interior drop pocket should be a ski-jacket essential, and two are preferred.
+One interior drop pocket should be a ski jacket essential, and two are preferred.

 Dump Pockets Ski Jacket Details

 Dump pockets are a fairly essential feature.
-Photo: Ryan Salm/The Inertia
+Photo: Ryan Salm//The Inertia

 Another awesome pocket feature that not a single jacket on this list has is a “pass-through” pocket.
 Back in the day, lead tester Will Sileo used to have a Tenacity Pro jacket from Mountain Hardwear.
 His favorite feature on it was that one of the two chest pockets wasn’t a pocket at all but opened up to the inside, letting him access whatever would be in the interior drop pockets, or the chest pockets of a pair of bibs, without unzipping the front jacket zipper.
 That jacket is now about a decade old and has been discontinued, and the feature isn’t one commonly seen in ski jackets.
 We tested one jacket this season with such a feature, but it didn’t make the cut in our testing.